 Here are a couple of examples for you:

-Remember that confidence is something that we are born with, but diminishes over time.
+Remember that confidence is something we are born with but diminishes

-It can take us a long time to get to the point where we start looking for help!
+It can take us a long time to get to where we seek help!

-By working through these 4 suggestions every single day, you can get it back!
+By working through these four suggestions daily, you can get them back!

-When you repeat these actions day in and day out that pathway to your brain is strengthened with each repetition.
+When you repeat these actions daily, that pathway to your brain is strengthened with each repetition.

-When we stop a habit, such as negative words towards ourselves, those pathways diminish as well.
+Those pathways also diminish when we stop a habit, such as negative words towards ourselves.

-It can take a minimum of 21 days to form new habits and patterns, but a solid 6 months to make it a new normal.
+It can take at least 21 days to form new habits and patterns but a solid six months to make it a new normal.

 Don’t give up and keep moving forward!

-Getting your confidence back will help you to become the person you were always meant to be!
+Increasing your confidence will help you become the person you were always meant to be!